-5.3 Updates on road upgrades and maintenance needs
+5.3 Updates on Road upgrades and Maintenance needs

-The City has done a condition and lifecycle assessment of the road network based on a visual condition assessment from 2018 to 2019.
+The City has done a condition and lifecycle assessment of the road network and road structures based on a visual condition assessment from 2018 to 2019.
 A lifecycle analysis was completed in May 2020.
 The asset lifecycle cost and performance analysis has been conducted for different funding levels and management scenarios in order to evaluate the risks associated with the road network performance over the next ten years and the sensitivity of these risks to maintenance and rehabilitation funding.